Why Is Gilgamesh 2 3 God

 His journey, driven by the fear of mortality and the desire for immortality, ultimately leads him to a greater understanding of what it means to be human.
 He learns the importance of friendship, the value of compassion, and the acceptance of his own mortality.

 By embracing his responsibilities as a king and focusing on building a lasting legacy for his people, Gilgamesh transcends his initial flaws and becomes a symbol of wise and just leadership.
-His story continues to resonate with readers today, offering timeless lessons about the human condition and the search for meaning in a mortal world.
+Because of that, his story continues to resonate with readers today, offering timeless lessons about the human condition and the search for meaning in a mortal world.
 His "two-thirds god" status remains a powerful reminder of the duality within us all, our potential for both greatness and fallibility, and the importance of striving to live a meaningful life, leaving a lasting impact on the world around us.